 This year’s challenge was extremely difficult.
 The students cannot control the SPHERES by remote control the way a hobbyist flies a drone quadcopter.
 The SPHERES carry out pre-programmed movements with limited ability to respond to unexpected changes.
 The programming all comes down to geometry and math.

-In the challenge, the target is the red SPHERES robot, which floats helplessly in midair because debris has damaged its thrusters.
-The slightest bump will send it gliding away with no ability to correct its course.
-The player robot must approach the target from a distance, slow down at exactly the right time, rotate to align the hooks, and then change direction to tow the target toward the safe zone.
+The target was the red SPHERES robot, which floated helplessly in midair because debris has damaged its thrusters.
+The slightest bump would send it gliding away with no ability to correct its course.
+The pre-programmed player robot had to approach the target from a distance, slow down at exactly the right time, rotate to align the hooks, and then change direction to tow the target toward the safe zone.
+Adding to the difficulty were dozens of impossible-to-control factors such as imperfect CO2 pressure in the SPHERES’ thrusters and variations in air currents within the station!
+It’s not surprising that the real-life robots on the ISS didn’t behave quite the same as the virtual ones in the simulations.